Skip to content

 - Never include secrets or internal URLs.

-What: Drive the agent with JSON Schemas for the plan, tool arguments, intermediate results, and the final answer.
-The model emits/consumes JSON at each step; your code validates it.
+The most useful upgrade to "give the model instructions" is making those instructions structural.
+Drive the agent with JSON Schemas for the plan, tool arguments, intermediate results, and the final answer.
+The model emits and consumes JSON at each step, and your code validates it before anything else happens.
+This reduces ambiguity, makes retries deterministic, and improves safety because types and required fields are enforced through the whole loop.

-Concrete example: Instead of the model saying "I'll search for the customer's tickets", it outputs:
+Concretely: instead of the model saying "I'll search for the customer's tickets," it outputs

 {